The Atacama Cosmology Telescope: A census of bridges between galaxy clusters: Comparison with simulations

 \subsection{Modeling}

 We fitted the simulated maps with the same model as the ACT stack (section~\ref{sec:stack_mcmc}).
-Unlike the ACT maps the simulated maps are noiseless.
-However, small halos around the main clusters create a Poisson-like noise in the simulated stack that is not accounted for in the our MCMC likelihood, which assumes the noise is Gaussian.
-We thus injected random, Gaussian noise smoothed to the \SI{1.6}{'} ACT beam and matched to the ACT noise level ($\sigma_y\approx7\times 10^{-5}$), effectively reproducing the observation with simulated data.
+Unlike the ACT maps, the simulated maps are noiseless.
+However, small halos around the main clusters create a Poisson-like noise in the simulated stack that is not accounted for in our MCMC likelihood, which assumes the noise is Gaussian.
+We therefore needed to inject noise into the map, such that it matches the real observation.
+The ACT noise is complex, because it is a combination of white noise and large scale noise from atmospheric emission.
+Moreover, there's an additional contribution from the component separation algorithm used to build the Compton-$y$ map.
+A possible approach could be stacking empty parts of the Compton-$y$ map and add noise that is, indeed, real data.
+However, for better control, we proceed with a simple Gaussian noise, with the aim of building a dataset from simulated data only.
+We thus injected random, Gaussian noise model smoothed to the \SI{1.6}{'} ACT+\Planck $y$-map resolution and matched to the noise level of the $y$-map ($\sigma_y\approx7\times 10^{-5}$).
 We estimate the uncertainty of the bridge amplitudes by computing the standard deviation of the noiseless bootstrap maps (see Sections \ref{sec:thethreehundred} and \ref{sec:magneticum}) in a $20\times20\text{px}$ box in the center of each stack.
 This method gives us uncertainties of $\sigma_{A_{\mathrm{fil}}}^\text{MAG}=2.92\times 10^{-7}$ for Magneticum and $\sigma_{A_{\mathrm{fil}}}^\text{THE300}=1.36\times 10^{-7}$ for \thethree.
 We observe that both simulations are consistent with the observations: $3.32\times10^{-7}$ and $8.17\times10^{-7}$ which, when compared to our measurement, are 1.7 sigma low and 0.4 sigma high.
 We will further comment on the factor of ~2.5 difference in the filament tSZ amplitude between the simulations in the discussion section.
-The full results of the fits can be found in table~\ref{tab:fit_results_stack_2}.
+The full results of the fits can be found in table~\ref{tab:fit_results_all}.
 The results more relevant for the discussion are summarized in table~\ref{tab:sims_fit_results}.
 For the corner plots of the mcmc, see appendix~\ref{apx:sims_fit_results}.